StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 For more information about how to choose a suitable data compression algorithm, see [Data compression](../../../table_design/data_compression.md).

-- You can set write quorum for data loading.
+- [Preview] You can set write quorum for data loading.

 If your StarRocks cluster has multiple data replicas, you can set different write quorum for tables, that is, how many replicas are required to return loading success before StarRocks can determine the loading task is successful.
 You can specify write quorum by adding the property `write_quorum` when you create a table.